acaeandrade/SetNameBot/README.md

 # SetNameBot
-A bot for chance automatically a user's name on twitter
+A bot for change automatically a user's name on twitter